trey-at-wefunder/wefunder-investment-form/README.md

 data.json
 ```

+# To deploy the form on your website at www.mysite.com/invest, follow these steps:

+Upload the Contents of the public Directory:

+Use an FTP client or your hosting provider's file manager to upload the contents of the public directory to the desired directory on your web server.
+For example, upload the files to the www.mysite.com/invest directory.
+Ensure Your Web Server is Configured Correctly:

+Make sure your web server is configured to serve the index.html file when someone navigates to www.mysite.com/invest.
+Example Steps Using cPanel (Common Web Hosting Control Panel)
+Log in to cPanel:

+Access your cPanel by going to www.mysite.com/cpanel and logging in with your credentials.
+Navigate to the File Manager:

+In the Files section, click on "File Manager."
+Upload Files:

+Navigate to the public_html directory or the root directory for your site.
+Create a new folder named invest (if it doesn't already exist).
+Open the invest folder and click on "Upload."
+Upload all the files from the public directory on your local machine to this invest folder.
+Verify the Deployment:

+Open your browser and navigate to www.mysite.com/invest to ensure the form is displayed correctly.

 # Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you have any improvements or suggestions.